Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Introduction

 \section{Introduction}

 Deep learning has been widely adopted in various applications due to its ability to represent hierarchical features.
-The performance of the deep learning models relies highly on the training data, which usually contain sensitive information.
-Quantities of works have proven that an adversary can extract or infer the training data via the model parameters and training procedures \cite{Wang_2023_CVPR, 10.1145/3538707, qian2}.
-Thus, protecting deep learning algorithms is paramount in preserving data privacy.
+The performance of the deep learning models relies highly on the training data, which usually contain sensitive and private information.
+A plethora of techniques have proven that an adversary can extract or infer the training data via the model parameters and training procedures \cite{Wang_2023_CVPR, 10.1145/3538707, qian2}.
+Consequently, protecting deep learning algorithms is paramount in preserving data privacy.

 Meanwhile, Differential Privacy (DP), as one of the fundamental cryptographic tools, offers a robust mechanism to safeguard sensitive information while extracting meaningful insights.
 By injecting carefully calibrated noise into the data, DP ensures that statistical queries about a dataset remain indistinguishable whether any single data point is included or excluded.
 In the context of deep learning, implementing DP on models benefits by mitigating the risks of leaking information about individual data points.
-This approach not only enhances the security and ethical considerations of deep learning applications but also fosters greater trust and compliance with privacy regulations in an increasingly data-driven world.
+This approach not only enhances the security of deep learning applications but also fosters greater trust and compliance with privacy regulations in an increasingly data-driven world.

 However, directly adopting DP to the well-trained model parameters would devastate the model utility.
-Due to the vulnerability of the deep learning models, a slight change in the model might cause a divergent output \cite{elisa2}, which necessitates more sophisticated approaches to privacy preservation.
+Due to the vulnerability of deep learning models, a slight change in the model parameters could cause a divergent output \cite{sun2021exploring}, which necessitates more sophisticated approaches to preserve privacy.
 In 2016, Abadi \emph{et al.} \cite{dpsgd} proposed DPSGD, which modifies the standard training procedure by incorporating DP into the gradient computation process.
 Instead of adding noise directly to the model parameters, DPSGD gradually introduces noise to the gradients during training.
 There are quantities of subsequent work established on DPSGD to enhance its performance \cite{10061732, WANG2023408, ren2}.
 Though effective, these works still suffer from the high utility loss of the deep learning models.